sah/java-tutorial/04-Testing-Apps.md

 }
 ```

-In our first test we make sure that logging in doesn't work with bad username/password
+In our first test, we check that logging in doesn't work with a bad
-values by asserting that we get a login failure message when we put in random
-text.
+username/password.
+Instead of using the `doLogin()` utility, which
+checks for successful login, we use a similar process but check that
+an error message is returned.

 ```java
 @Test